All Episodes

 Amazing.

-Um it's just rare that something like that gets it to happen without joining like the military or so, you know.
+And it's just rare that something like that gets it to happen without joining the military or something.

-I'm saying so you you guys are in uh in a pretty rare air.
+So you guys are in a pretty rare air.

-Is there a special is there no is it no cologne allowed?
+Is there no, is it no cologne allowed?

-Is that bringing that up real quick, just so we can put a little bit of uh information to it?
+Is that bring that up real quick just so we can put a little bit of uh information to it?

 Not everything emits EMFs, but almost every object emits some form of electromagnetic radiation as long as it's not an absolute zero temperature.